-· Assistance is not available for projects that are eligible for funding from tertiary institutions, nor for university theses.
+- Assistance is not available for projects that are eligible for funding from tertiary institutions or for university theses.

-· Staff of the Ministry for Culture and Heritage are ineligible to apply.
+- Staff of Manatū Taonga, the Ministry for Culture and Heritage are ineligible to apply.

 Conditions for successful applicants

-· You are expected to complete the project within twelve months of receiving the Award.
+- You are expected to complete the project within 12 months of receiving the Award.
 Please consider this condition carefully before applying for an Award.

-· The original recordings must be deposited at the Oral History Centre, Alexander Turnbull Library or in another publicly accessible repository with the agreement of the Ministry.
+- The original recordings must be deposited in the Oral History and Sound Collection, Alexander Turnbull Library or in another publicly accessible repository with the agreement of the Ministry.

-· For each interview you must provide an oral history recording Agreement Form signed by the person interviewed.
+- For each interview you must provide an oral history recording agreement form signed by the person interviewed.
 This can specify interviewee preferences regarding access to their interview, including kaitiakitanga arrangements in perpetuity.

-· A detailed contents summary or abstract for each interview must accompany recordings for deposit.
+- A detailed time-coded content summary or abstract for each interview must accompany recordings for deposit.

-· Half the amount granted is paid at the time of the announcement of the successful applicants.
-The second half of the Award is paid on completion and delivery of the project – including all required documentation – within twelve months from the announcement of the successful applicants.
+- Half the amount granted is paid at the time of the announcement of the successful applicants.
+The second half of the Award is paid on completion and delivery of the project – including all required documentation – within 12 months of the announcement of the successful applicants.

-· If the project is not completed within twelve months, and prior approval has not been granted for an extension, the remainder of the grant will be forfeited.
+- If the project is not completed within 12 months, and prior approval has not been granted for an extension, the remainder of the grant will be forfeited.

-· If after twelve months the project has been partially completed, a portion of the second payment may be made.
+- If after 12 months the project has been partially completed, a portion of the second payment may be made.

-· The purchase of computers, stationery, cameras or video cameras will not be funded.
+- The purchase of computers and stationery will not be funded.

-· We fund only the recording and abstracting of oral history interviews, not any further work required to develop subsequent exhibitions or publications.
-For example, if your application for an Award to record ten interviews, transcribe them and publish a book using the material is successful, you will receive funding only for the recording of the interviews.
+- We fund only the recording and abstracting of oral history interviews, not any further work required to develop subsequent exhibitions or publications.
+For example, if your application for an Award to record 10 interviews, transcribe them and publish a book using the material is successful, you will receive funding only for the recording of the interviews.
 The History Writing Awards may be your next step towards publication or exhibition.